1vicxtr/Moon-v2/README.md

 ***
 ## Version
-Moon is in its first quarter phase (v1.1), so you can now write HTML tags and text inside them.
-In addition to declaring variables (int and string), I'm of course working on improving the syntax.
+Moon is in its first quarter phase (v1.2), so you can now write HTML tags and text inside them.